xxmark10xx/react-router-is-coming-lab/README.md

   </p>
 </details>

-* Since `/houses/:houseId/members/:memberId` has two route parameters, you will have access to them as `rops.match.params.houseId` and `props.match.params.memberId`
+* Since `/houses/:houseId/members/:memberId` has two route parameters, you will have access to them as `props.match.params.houseId` and `props.match.params.memberId`

 <details>

-  <summary> Stuck on how to render your `/houses/:houseId/members/:memberId`?</summary>
+  <summary> Stuck on how to render your `/houses/:houseId/members/:memberId` route in App.js?</summary>

   <p>